Suggested links

 Various treatment options are available to help you or your loved one with addiction recovery.
 Treatment facilities range from inpatient and residential care to outpatient treatment.

-Your doctor or licensed addiction counselor can help you select the best type of treatment center for your individual needs.
-Your treatment plan may include additional treatment approaches outside the various treatment centers providing recovery services.
+Your doctor or licensed addiction counselor can help you select the best treatment center for your unique needs.

 Sober Living Houses